Anish-AV/Market-Data-Prediction-in-R/README.md

 # Market Data Prediction in R
-Predicted the purchase of a product with data set containing 14 features
+Predicted the purchase of a product using four machine learning models

 ## Libraries